 Update: When I originally wrote this article I was allowing the search engines to index my tag pages as well as my category pages.
 However, since all my articles appear in both tag and category pages, I recently changed my approach and now ‘noindex’ my tag pages.
 This is because the search engines can find… Read more

-This video explains the differences – the full details are below Categories and pages are both powerful elements of WordPress, but they’re very different.
+Categories and pages are both powerful elements of WordPress, but they’re very different.
 One is part of the WordPress filing system, and lists archives of posts, the other is for displaying important (but static) information to your visitors.
-WordPress Pages: A page is where… Read more
+WordPress Pages: A page is where you would put information that is important, needs to be easily… Read more

 I came across an unusual question this week: The questioner wanted to know how to assign blog posts to specific pages that would be displaid in the blog menu.
-Their blog is a cookery blog and they wanted to be able to write a post that would be (for example) an Italian recipe, and allow… Read more
+Their blog is a cookery blog and they wanted to be able to write a post that would be (for example) an Italian recipe, and allow searchers… Read more

 WordPress categories and tags are important tools that should lead readers to related articles, keeping them on your site for longer.
 And, used properly, they can be important SEO tools.
-Here’s what they are and what they do: Categories I use the analogy that WordPress (your website) is like a filing cabinet – it contains… Read more
+Here’s what they are and what they do: Categories I use the analogy that WordPress (your website) is like a filing cabinet, because it contains… Read more